visualboost/VisualBoost_Node_Base/README.md

 #### backend:

 The backend directory should contain all your database models and express routes for your application.
-Furthermore it contains the environment variables that are necessary to run your application.
+Furthermore, it contains the environment variables that are necessary to run your application.

 ```
 backend